 St Barnabas College is a Christian community encouraging all people to know and love God through learning.

-Students and lecturers learn together in a community that is prayerful and encouraging, thoughtful and scholarly.
+Students and lecturers learn together in a community that is prayerful, encouraging, thoughtful, scholarly and dedicated to a Generous Orthodoxy.

 Are you looking for a community that will encourage and challenge you to grow in faith through learning?
 St Barnabas College is the place for you.